shijistar/enum-plus/README.md

 - The `toSelect` method is similar to `items`, allows adding a default option at the beginning of the array.
 The default option can be a boolean value or a custom object.

-  - If set to a boolean value, the default option is `{ value: '', label: 'All' }`, the display name only supports English.
-If you need localization, please parse and process the built-in resource key `enum-plus.options.all` in the localization method.
-For more details about localization, please refer to the [Localization](#localization) section.
   - If set to an object, you can customize the value and display text of the default option, and the display text will automatically support localization.

   ```tsx